brandonyph/Text-Mining-With-R/README.md

     ##   Negative        3        0
     ##   Positive        0        3

-# Which Article do I read then?
+# Which articles do I read then?

 ``` r
 colnames(NN_prediction) <- c("Negative","Positive")